cachrisman/dom_exercises/events/README.md

 ## Questions

 - What does `event.preventDefault()` do?

+	it stops the normal default event that is attached to a button/form/etc from happening.

 - Why do we listen for the `submit` event on a `<form>` instead of listening for the `click` event on the submit button?

+	Because it isn't the button that performs a submit event, but rather the form that performs the submit event.

 - What does the `window`'s `load` event allow us to do?

+	wait for the entire page to load before executing the included javascript.